kevinlizarazo/reportingris4e2022/content/article/4a-lunar-algorithms.md

 ---
 template: blog-post
 title: "From Passion Project to NASA: How Putting Data In Context Changed One Engineer’s Career"
 publishedDate: 2022-10-17T06:36:42.533Z
 description: >
   Ben Feist stood against the dusty wind at the Potrillo volcanic field.
   “Nothing like chasing your hat across the desert,” he quipped.
 The software engineer stood in the midst of a 400-square-mile otherworldly environment of parched land, craters and lava flows.
 featured: false
 img: ../../static/images/4a5.jpg
-imgAlt: ""
+imgAlt: Ben Feist at the Potrillo Volcanic Field in New Mexico.
+April 2022.
 tags:
   - Melanie Formosa
 section: LunarLuminary
 ---
+B﻿Y MELANIE FORMOSA

 Ben Feist stood against the dusty wind at the Potrillo volcanic field.
 “Nothing like chasing your hat across the desert,” he quipped.
 The software engineer stood in the midst of a 400-square-mile otherworldly environment of parched land, craters and lava flows.

 He endured the New Mexican desert for NASA field work as the data subteam lead this past April.
 Field work is a rare opportunity for a computer scientist, he said.
 But Feist is familiar with the atypical; his path to NASA was unusual in itself.